What is the 80% pledge?

 .
 Thank you to these South Dakota organizations for signing the 80% pledge.Take the Pledge »

 The following South Dakota healthcare professionals have achieved the goal of screening 80% of their patients age 50-75 years old.
-Join us in congratulating them on helping us reach our statewide goal of 80% by 2018!
+Join us in congratulating them on helping us reach our statewide goal of 80% in Every Community!
 You can help by joining the movement and reminding your patients that screening can prevent colorectal cancer or find it early, when treatment is most successful.

 Sanford Sioux Falls Internal Medicine Clinic